aaren/lab-waves/lab-waves/README.md

 These are applied by functions that actually do the IO for an individual image and for a whole run.

+**TODO: the applicator of the functions would be a class??**
+Basically, yes.
+I've just added a stub for a RawRun class that would contain the applicator functions in processing.py

+There is already the Run class for analysis.

+generate.py is essentially a class, or would go into one very easily, and this does interfacing and raw.

+So we already have 3 classes sketched out, just need to formalise this.

+Pure functions go in a module and are imported to be used in the class.

+Applicator functions that do image IO are the class methods.

+What about the functions that generate arguments for the pure functions??
+Where should these go?
+They have no side effects.

+They produce context for a given run / image.
+Class methods?
+Contain in seperate context class that we then compose to make the IO class?

+**/TODO**

 We parallelise using [multiprocessing][].
 This can operate on two levels - processing a set of images in parallel and processing multiple runs in parallel.